pygraphviz/pygraphviz/doc/Readme.txt

    visualization package.

-   With Pygraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz internal graph data structure and layout algorithms.
+   With Pygraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz graph data structure and layout algorithms.

    Pygraphviz is distributed with a BSD license.

    News:

+   pygraphviz-0.33

+   Workaround for "nop" bug in graphviz-2.8, improved packaging, updated swig wrapper, better error handling.

+   pygraphviz-0.32

    The release pygraphviz-0.32 is the second rewrite of the original project.
    It has improved attribute handling and drawing capabilities.